-The default templates for the Advanced Engagement Model define how to process events sent from the Web Engagement Frontend Server.
+The default templates for the Advanced Engagement Model define how to process events sent from the Web Engagement Server.
 They define both the type of events and the action to perform.
 Later, you'll use the Genesys Rules Authoring Tool to create rules based on these templates.

 Singleton Description The template receives each single event as a formal parameter.
-If the event's value matches the condition's event name, then the actionable event is sent to the Web Engagement Backend Server. event ntName=="S GWM single.png Expression Example When event with name \$name Then generate actionable event Sequence Description This template analyses the event stream received from the categorization engine and builds the sequence of events by event names.
+If the event's value matches the right category, then the actionable event is sent to the Web Engagement Server. event egory=="HDT GWM single.png Expression Example When page transition event occurs that belongs to category \$category Then generate actionable event Sequence Description This template analyses the event stream received from the categorization engine and builds the sequence of events by category values.
 As soon as the event sequence is completed, the actionable event is submitted.
 Note that the event sequence must follow a specific order.
-Vait for event Expression Example When event with name \$name save as \$event1 and event following \$event1 with name \$name2 save as \$event2 () and event following \$eventn-1 with name \$namen save as \$eventn Then generate actionable event based on \$eventn Set Description This template collects the events by event names.
+IDTV"] Expression Example When page transition event occurs that belongs to

+category \$category1 save as \$event1

+and

+event following \$event1 with category \$category2 save as \$event2

+() and

+event following \$event n-1 with category \$category n save as \$event n

+Then

+generate actionable event based on \$event n

+Set

+This template analyses the event stream received from the categorization engine and collects the events by category values.
 As soon as the event set is completed, the actionable event is submitted.
-If you use this template, the event order is not taken into account. event Wait for event Wait for event GWM Set.png Wait Set.png Expressions When event with name \$name1 save as \$event1 or event with name \$name2 save as \$event2 () or or event with name \$name n save as \$event n Then generate actionable event
+If you use this template, the event order is not taken into account.

+event

+Description [category=="HDTV

+Wait for event

+event [category="Suppo

+GWM Set.png

+When (page transition event occurs that belongs to category \$category1

+and

+page transition event occurs that belongs to category \$category2)

+or

+Expressions (page transition event occurs that belongs to category \$category2

+and

+page transition event occurs that belongs to category \$category1)

+Then

+generate actionable event

+Counter